This program is offered at Clark State's Bellefontaine and Springfield - Leffel Lane locations.

 Curriculum Plans and Course Formats

 The curriculum is offered as a full-time program in Springfield and the Bellefontaine area.
 A part-time evening weekend program is also available in Springfield.
 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory requirements.
 Individuals taking college preparatory education courses or attending school part-time will require additional semesters of study.
-Students should contact the Health and Human Services Division office for a copy of the part-time evening-weekend curriculum plan.

 All students should consult their academic advisors for help in planning their schedules.

 |PSY 1111||Introduction to Psychology||3|